 Master the Basics

 Before diving into complex applications, ensure you have a solid grasp of the basics of multiplication.
-Practice your times tables, understand the properties of multiplication, and be comfortable with performing calculations mentally or with pen and paper.
+So practice your times tables, understand the properties of multiplication, and be comfortable with performing calculations mentally or with pen and paper.
 This foundation will make it easier to understand and apply more advanced concepts.

 Use Visual Aids